voxeet/comms-sdk-react-native/docs/classes/internal.MediaDeviceService.md

 ▸ **getComfortNoiseLevel**(): `Promise`<[`ComfortNoiseLevel`](../enums/internal.ComfortNoiseLevel.md)\>

-**Note**: This method is deprecated in SDK 3.7 and replaced with the LocalAudio.getComfortNoiseLevel method.
+**Note**: This method is deprecated in SDK 3.7 and replaced with the [getComfortNoiseLevel](doc:rn-client-sdk-model-localaudio#getcomfortnoiselevel) method available in the [LocalAudio](doc:rn-client-sdk-model-localaudio) model

 Retrieves the comfort noise level setting for output devices in Dolby Voice conferences.